truenas/documentation/content/SCALE/GettingStarted/FirstTimeLogin.md

 By default, TrueNAS is configured to use the hostname and domain *truenas.local* You can change this after logging in to the web interface by going to **Network**, clicking *Settings* in the *Global Configuration* window, and setting a new *Hostname* and *Domain*.

-To access the web interface using an IP address, use the one that the Console Setup Menu generated after installing SCALE, or use the one you configured in the [Post-install Configuration] article ({{< relref "Post-installConfiguration.md" >}}) if you upgraded from CORE.
+To access the web interface using an IP address, use the one that the Console Setup Menu generated after installing SCALE, or use the one you configured in the [Post-install Configuration article]({{< relref "Post-installConfiguration.md" >}}) if you upgraded from CORE.

 If you need to, you can reset the root password in the TrueNAS console setup menu or in the web interface by going to **Credentials > Local Users** and editing the Root user.